-Jewellery can be one of the most challenging subjects to photograph for many photographers.
-It can be for several reasons, due to how time-consuming both within production and post-production.
+Jewellery photography is one of the most challenging types of photography, it can be for several reasons, due to how time-consuming both within production and post-production.
 This article will discuss some of the common issues faced when photographing jewellery from a professional perspective and how you can fix them.

 Fingerprints and Debris on Jewellery

 High-quality photography picks up everything, even specs of dust invisible to the naked eye.
 Which can often make it impossible to ensure that there are no specks of dust or fingerprints until after you have taken the shot, and then it takes up precious time during the editing process to remove these specs of dust.

 One of the best ways to avoid having fingerprints and dust issues is to wear gloves whilst handling jewellery pieces and polish them well before shooting.
 However, this will not always completely fix the problem, and often there will be post-production needed to remove some dust, but it shouldn’t be as time-consuming.

 Due to the reflective nature of stones and metals, it can be tough to avoid reflections when photographing jewellery pieces.
 Reflections can be caused by harsh lighting or objects behind the camera, like the camera itself or its surroundings.

 You’llYou’ll need to experiment with removing reflections like adjusting the angle or using pieces of cards to block areas like the room behind the camera.
 If harsh lighting is your issue, you might want to look into purchasing a lightbox to soften your lighting as well as post-editing processes.